 Mill Community Ministries began as an outreach of Grace Church and Long Branch Baptist Church in the Greater Sullivan neighborhood in 2012 when Dan Weidenbenner launched Mill Village Farms, a youth development program for at-risk teens through sustainable agriculture.

 By 2013, The Village Wrench joined the collective to provide free bike repair and bike l(earning) opportunities for community members in West Greenville and Greater Sullivan through the direction of Wes Whitesell and The Village Church.
-Nasha Lending joined Mill Community Ministries in 2014 to continue their focus on equipping under-resourced youth and adult entrepreneurs with training, personal development and no-interest loans.
+Village Launch (formerly Nasha Lending) joined Mill Community Ministries in 2014 to continue their focus on equipping under-resourced youth and adult entrepreneurs with training, personal development and no-interest loans.